raffaele-forte/climber/README.md

 Note
 ------
-Climber need Exscript, a Python module and a template processor for automating network connections over protocols such as Telnet or SSH.
+Climber needs Exscript, a Python module and a template processor for automating network connections over protocols such as Telnet or SSH.

 https://github.com/knipknap/exscript